Debbane Palace: Architecture

 The palace was built in the Arab-Ottoman style with characteristic architectural features of a house with a central courtyard.
 This architectural archetype ensured the inhabitants' privacy by removing street-facing openings.
 The ground floor is occupied by shops, a deprecated stable and a garden.
 The courtyard is elevated from the street level; it is accessible by a narrow staircase and an entrance porch that opens to the souk.
-The courtyard has a water fountain at its center and gives access to all of the 18th-century palace wings, including the selamlik and the now obliterated private haremlik.
-The surviving selamlik includes reception halls and the Damascene-style decorated grand qa'a.
-The qa'a comprises a raised sitting area (tazar) where the owner's guests of honor would be seated on diwans.
-The tazar is preceded by a 'ataba, a reception area one step lower than the tazar, where regular guests were received.
-The qa'a is decorated with multicolored mosaics, muqarnas ornaments and sculpted Lebanese cedar ceilings.
-The central courtyard leads also to an iwan flanked by two reception rooms and various service areas.
+The courtyard has a water fountain at its center and gives access to all the 18th-century palace wings, including the selamlik and the now destroyed private haramlik, now part of the neighbouring Sacy House.
+The surviving selamlik includes reception halls and the Damascene-style decorated grand qaʿa.
+The T-shaped qaʿa comprises a raised sitting area (tazar) where the owner's guests of honor would be seated on diwans.
+The tazar is preceded by a ʿataba, a reception area one step lower than the tazar, where regular guests were received.
+The interior features typical bichrome ablaq ornamentation, consisting of alternating rows of differently colored stonework around windows, doors, and select walls.
+The qaʿa is decorated with multicolored mosaics, and the arch springings are feature muqarnas ornaments.
+A few rooms still maintain original sculpted Lebanese cedar ceilings.
+The central courtyard leads also to a north-facing iwan, flanked by two square reception rooms (Murabbaʿ), and various service areas.
+The floor is covered with polychrome marquetry on a white marble base.

 Alterations

 Of the Palace's original 18th-century plan, only the selamlik, iwan, and service areas remain, the haremlik being destroyed during the 19th century.
 To accommodate their growing family, the Debbanes added two levels to the palace in the Levantine neo-Classical style during renovations undertaken between 1917 and 1920.
 The open courtyard was vertically extended by the addition of a gallery covered by a four-sided red tile roof.
-The new gallery was designed in the Damascene style with ablaq (alternating) motifs running on all its sides.
-A tiyyara, a tower-like structure, was later added on the terrace of the second floor.
+The new gallery was designed in the Damascene style, with ablaq (alternating) motifs running on all its sides.
+The third floor consists of a single, distinct space, the tayyara—a tall, a tower-like structure with a crenellated parapet, which according to the Lebanese historian and scholar May Davie, evokes the building’s former role as a tower, now a tower-house integrated into the city’s defensive system.
+The tayyara is a leisurely area, offering panoramic views of Sidon and its hinterland, while also serving as the coolest spot during hot summer evenings.
+The new floors are accessed by an interior staircase with a wooden banister, opening on a ramp providing access to the upper level.
+Multiple pointed-arch windows with polychrome stained glass surround the gallery and light up the space.